 - Exactly What To Do If Your Ex Is In a Rebound Relationship

 What Is a Rebound Relationship?

 A rebound relationship is a relationship that is started shortly after a breakup.
 The term “rebound” in rebound relationship means that you are still recovering from your romantic breakup and you started a new relationship before you could fully recover.

-Most relationship experts and mental healthcare believe that rebound relationships are unhealthy and are an ineffective way to heal from a breakup.
+Most relationship experts and mental health professionals agree that rebound relationships are unhealthy and are an ineffective way to heal from a breakup.

-However, a lot of studies are proving that there may be some benefits to a rebound relationship.
-Although, most of these studies have some limitations that we will discuss below.
+However, some studies suggest that there may be some benefits to a rebound relationship.
+Although, most of these studies have limitations that we will discuss below.

-Here is what these studies have found so far about rebound relationships.
+Here is what studies have found so far about rebound relationships.

 a) A rebound relationship can help improve the self–esteem of a person.
 If your ex is in a rebound relationship, then they will not be lonely, and they will not feel insecure about themselves because they know they can attract new partners.

 b) The quality of the rebound relationship matters.
 If your ex’s new relationship is healthy and exciting, they are more likely to get over the past and focus on the new.